hbowie/notenik-project/notenik-swift/reports/guides/guide.md

 * Import/Export in CSV Format

 	Each Note will be represented as one row/line, and each field will be represented in a separate column.
 Commas are used to separate columns.
 This format is suitable for import into MS Excel, for example.

+## Favorites to HTML

+If you have a Collection of Notes representing Web Bookmarks, then you may wish to use the 'Favorites' tag to identify the bookmarks you reference most often.
+You may then use a sub-tag within the 'Favorites' tag to organize your favorite bookmarks into categories.
+Once you've identified your Favorites, then you may use the Favorites to HTML command under the File menu to create a Web page containing all your favorite bookmarks, organized under headings representing the categories you have chosen.
+Notenik will display your favorites in four columns, with a maximum of 32 lines per column.
+Assuming a reasonable number of favorite bookmarks, these will typically display all of your favorites within a single Web page on your Mac.
+You may then wish to identify the resuling page as the homepage within all of your Web browsers (Safari, Chrome, etc.).

 ## Keeping Track of Your Collections